Category Definitions

 3. Multivariable Pressure

-A dedicated transmitter that measures differential pressure, static pressure and incorporates or allows input of a process temperature measurement to allow the calculation of mass flow.
+A dedicated transmitter that measures differential pressure and static pressure, and either incorporates or accommodates a process temperature measurement, enabling the calculation of mass flow.

 examples